lukedegruchy/ceylon-chayote/README.md

           no way to make it work reliably on the JavaScript runtime.
 Also eliminate immutable collections functionality s since this is now in ceylon.language.
 - 0.0.12  Integrate with ceylon-xmath to support functions using Longs.
+- 0.0.13  Update for Ceylon 1.2.1.
+Replace xmath with integer64.